 On my recent January hike, the canyon felt like a secret garden, with faded gold and pink leaves still clinging to tree branches and bluebirds flitting from tree to tree.
 The actual vortex site is stunning, with canyon walls rising all around.

 The Boynton Canyon hike is known as a combination inflow/upflow site.
-Note that while the Coconino Forest website rates the hike as an easy 5 miles round-trip, my cell phone clocked it at closer to 6.5 miles round-trip.
+Note that while the Coconino Forest website rates the hike as an easy 5-mile round-trip, my cell phone clocked it at closer to 6.5 miles round-trip.
 The last half-mile or so is more on the strenuous side, with some scrambling up rocks required in the final ascent.
 The hike takes about 2 to 3 hours.

 Boynton Canyon is located in West Sedona and can be reached by taking Dry Creek Road off Highway 89A.
 Parking is available in a trailhead lot with a fee.
 Pit toilets are available at the trailhead.